Top of page

 Advisor: Dieter Jaeger

-Research Interests: I’m a computational neuroscientist specializing in biophysically detailed neuronal modeling.
-My research interests are in understanding movement control, movement disorders, and movement rehabilitation.
-Currently, I am modeling the activity of L5b pyramidal neurons in motor cortex during movement execution, and analyzing how these neurons integrate inputs from the motor thalamus and other movement-related areas, in normal and Parkinsonian conditions.
+Research Interests: Taylor is a computational neuroscientist specializing in biophysically detailed neuronal modeling.
+Her research interests are in understanding movement control, movement disorders, and movement rehabilitation.
+Currently, she is modeling the activity of L5b pyramidal neurons in motor cortex during movement execution, and analyzing how these neurons integrate inputs from the motor thalamus and other movement-related areas, in normal and Parkinsonian conditions.

 Leila May Pascual